boazbk/tcs/lec_00_1_math_background.md

 ### Mathematical induction  { #inductionsec }

 There are several ways to prove [acyclictosortlem](){.ref}.
-One approach to do is to start by proving it for small graphs, such as graphs with 1,2 or 3 vertices  (see [see [topsortexamplesfig](){.ref}](){.ref}), for which we can check all the cases, and then try to extend the proof for larger graphs.
+One approach to do is to start by proving it for small graphs, such as graphs with 1, 2 or 3 vertices  (see [topsortexamplesfig](){.ref}, for which we can check all the cases, and then try to extend the proof for larger graphs.
 The technical term for this proof approach is _proof by induction_.